Barr-Reeve Junior-Senior High School

 Barr-Reeve Junior/Senior High School is a public secondary school located in Montgomery, Indiana, United States.
 It serves grades K-12 for the Barr-Reeve Community Schools.

 History

 The school is a consolidation of Alfordsville and Montgomery High Schools, opening in 1965.
 Alfordsville High School opened in 1922, with its original mascot being the Yellow Jacket.
-Montgomery High School, on the other hand, opened 10 years earlier in 1912.
-In 1957, the then Montgomery High School, now Barr-Reeve High School, experienced a fire, destroying the whole school except for the colloquially named "old gym."
-In late 2020, Barr-Reeve High School finished construction, adding a new gym, classrooms, and a larger, newer, parking lot.
+Montgomery High School, opened 10 years earlier in 1912.
+In 1957, Montgomery High School suffered from a fire, destroying the school.
+In late 2020, Barr-Reeve High School finished construction, adding on a new gym and classrooms.

 Academics

 Barr-Reeve ranked 111th in Indiana and 5,239th nationally in the 2020 U.S. News & World Report annual survey of high schools.

 Demographics

 The demographic breakdown of the 443 students enrolled for 2018-19 was: